Introduction to Offers

 Customer experience

 The customer receives a code via SMS or email and shops as usual.
 At the checkout or payment screen, they enter the code.
-The system validates the code's status and checks if the customer meets the redemption rules.
-If valid, the system applies the discount instantly.
+The system validates that the offer is active at the time of the transaction, checks the code's status, and confirms that the customer meets the redemption rules.
+If all conditions are met, including offer activation, the system applies the discount instantly.

 How it differs from other promotions